-This is the introduction to your proposal, the elevator pitch, so to speak.
+The executive summary is the introduction to your proposal, the elevator pitch, so to speak.
 You’ll want details, but not minutia.
 So, you’re going to outline the history, vision, goals and timeframe for the project.
 You want to be engaging, really hook the stakeholders, to fully sell them on the idea at this point.

 After you wowed them, you want to anchor your project and put it in context.
 That means writing about the organization and how your project fits into its overall strategic objectives.
 Note other projects in the works that might conflict or complement the one you’re proposing.
 Here you want to be as through as possible.
 If you leave anything thing out that will spark a question from the stakeholders, then you’re going to have to respond to that, which means the actual project’s start date will get pushed further out.

 Here you’re going to address the business problem your project is addressing and resolving.
 Maybe it’s an opportunity you see that you want to exploit.
 Whatever the reason, identify it clearly and detail the reasoning behind your decision.
 What is the problem or opportunity, how long will it take to resolve or exploit this matter?
 Get the details, which should support your case for the project.